wandersonsousa/getNikeCookies/README.md

 ![alt](getCookiePrint.png)

-- Generally, the cookies on the page are used for monitoring or bots, the idea is to facilitate the capture of these cookies for this use.
+- Generally, the cookies on the page are used for monitoring, the idea is to facilitate the capture of these cookies for this use.